RediSearch/RediSearch/docs/docs/_index.md

 ## Primary features

-We support the following search an query features:
+We support the following search and query features:

 * Secondary indexing
 * Multi-field queries